 I can navigate my way around the city without relying on Google Maps completely.
-I know which busses and trams to take without having to check it on the app.
+I know which buses and trams to take without having to check it on the app.
 I know the precise timetable of the bus I take to work, and which times to avoid (too many rowdy school kids in the morning is not good for my sanity).

 I use the Swedish keyboard now without glancing down, and get confused when I switch back to a standard keyboard.

 I can sit in a room and understand what’s going on, feeling like I belong.
 Not an outsider, not an alien.

 Home is a feeling, people say.
 I felt that with all the places I’ve lived in: Soroako, Batu Hijau, Bandung, and Southampton.
 With Gothenburg, I wasn’t sure if I would feel the same way.
 But I finally did, slowly and quietly.